DONATE

 Dua for Laylatul Qadr

 One of the key practices on Laylatul Qadr is making heartfelt dua, asking Allah (SWT) for blessings, forgiveness and guidance.
-Aisha (RA) reported that she asked the Messenger of Allah (PBUH), “O Messenger of Allah, if I know which night is Laylatul Qadr, what should I say during it?”
-He replied: “Say: Allahumma innaka afuwwun tuhibbul afwa fafu annee”, meaning, “O Allah, You are the Most Forgiving, and You love to forgive, so forgive me.”
+Aisha (RA) reported that she asked the Messenger of Allah (PBUH), “O Messenger of Allah, if I know which night of Decree, what should I say during it?”
+The Messenger of Allah replied: “Say: Allahumma innaka afuwwun tuhibbul afwa fafu annee”, (“O Allah, You are the Most Forgiving, and You love to forgive, so forgive me.”)
+[Tirmidhi].
 This dua for Laylatul Qadr embodies the spirit of seeking forgiveness and mercy from Allah (SWT).

 Since Laylatul Qadr brings rewards equivalent to a lifetime of worship, it’s a powerful time to engage in acts of devotion and charity.
 Here are ways to make the most of this night and the last ten days:

 • Make Specific Duas: Recite the dua for Laylatul Qadr as well as other supplications.
-Pray for your needs, your loved ones, and for the well-being of the ummah.
+Pray for forgiveness, for your needs, your loved ones, and for the well-being of the ummah.

 • Seek Knowledge: Take time to learn about Laylatul Qadr, its significance, and other aspects of Islam.
 Gaining knowledge is a form of worship in itself.

 • Donate to Charity: Giving charity during Laylatul Qadr multiplies the reward.
-As the Prophet (PBUH) said, “The believer’s shade on the Day of Resurrection will be his charity” (Al-Tirmidhi).
+As the Prophet (PBUH) said, “The believer’s shade on the Day of Resurrection will be his charity.”
+[Tirmidhi].

 The Importance of Charity on Laylatul Qadr

-Consider supporting charitable causes this Ramadan, especially those helping orphans, widows, and impoverished communities.
-Donating on Laylatul Qadr, the Night of Power, carries the blessing of a thousand months.
+Consider supporting charitable causes this Ramadan, especially helping orphans, widows, and impoverished communities.
+If you’re wondering what to do on Laylatul Qadr, remember that every good deed you do on the Night of Power carries the blessing of a thousand months.
+A charitable donation will bring immense good to the world now and spiritual rewards in the future.